Quick Answer

 • Free tier: Yes

 Bitwarden offers 5 pricing tiers: Free, Premium, Families, Teams, Enterprise.
-The Premium plan is individual users wanting advanced security features, totp authenticator, and vault health reporting.
+A free plan is available.
+Paid plans include Premium at $1.65/user/month, Families at $3.99/user/month, Teams at $4/user/month.
+The Premium plan is individual users who want advanced 2fa, built-in totp authenticator, and vault health reporting for $19.80/year.

 Compared to other password management software, Bitwarden is positioned at the budget-friendly price point.